While CASA DC serves any child in foster care, we have created three programs to provide targeted support to specific populations in need.

 BRIDGES Program (Previously the JBDP/PINS Program)

-Through the BRIDGES Program CASAs are appointed by a judge to work with court-involved youth who have past or current exposure to the juvenile justice system.
+Through the BRIDGES Program CASA volunteers are appointed by a judge to work with court-involved youth who have past or current exposure to the juvenile justice system.
 Advocates receive additional training on juvenile justice, and work with young people to support them through their journey in both the foster care system and juvenile justice.

 DC's Family Treatment Court (FTC) focuses on reunifying families who have experienced neglect due to substance abuse.
 The voluntary intensive program takes a holistic approach, focusing not only on sobriety but strengthening the family as a whole for a successful future.